dstollie/themosis-theme-experiment/README.md

 # themosis-theme-experiment
-An Experimentation theme to get more known with the Wordpress framework Themosis
+An Experimentation theme to get more known with the Wordpress framework Themosis.